coleifer/peewee/docs/peewee/example.rst

 Usually this is something you'll only do once, when a new model is added.

-Peewee provides a helper method :py:meth:`Database.create_tables` which will resolve inter-model dependencies and call :py:meth:`~Model.create_table` on each model, ensuring the tables are created in order.
+Peewee provides a helper method :meth:`Database.create_tables` which will resolve inter-model dependencies and call :meth:`~Model.create_table` on each model, ensuring the tables are created in order.

 .. note::